wezm/wezm.net/v2/content/posts/2023/systemd-sysusers-and-chimera-linux.md

 (`systemd-tmpfiles` is a story for another day).

-As far as the `systemd-sysusers` part of the trigger script is concerned it just runs `/usr/bin/systemd-sysusers`, which uses the declarative contents of `/usr/lib/syusers.d` to determine what system users and groups should exist and be active, then makes changes as needed.
+As far as the `systemd-sysusers` part of the trigger script is concerned it runs `/usr/bin/systemd-sysusers`, which uses the declarative contents of `/usr/lib/syusers.d` to determine what system users and groups should exist and be active, then makes changes as needed.